The first novel in the Reverend Richard Coles' Canon Clement Mystery series.

 As the police moves in and the bodies start piling up, Daniel Clement is the only one who can try and keep his fractured community together... and catch a killer.

-The Reverend Richard Coles is the presenter of SATURDAY LIVE on BBC Radio 4.
-He is also the only vicar in Britain to have had a number-one hit single and appeared on STRICTLY COME DANCING.
-He read Theology at King's College London, and after ordination worked as a curate in Lincolnshire and subsequently at St Paul's Church in Knightsbridge, London.
-He is the author of LIVES OF THE IMPROBABLE SAINTS, two memoirs, FATHOMLESS RICHES and BRINGING IN THE SHEAVES, and the Sunday Times bestseller THE MADNESS OF GRIEF.
-He lives in his parish of Finedon, Northamptonshire.
+The Reverend Richard Coles is the presenter of Saturday Live on BBC Radio 4.
+He is also the only vicar in Britain to have had a number-one hit single and appeared on Strictly Come Dancing.
+He read Theology at King's College London and after ordination worked as a curate in Lincolnshire, London and Northamptonshire.
+He is the author of many works of non-fiction - including the Sunday Times bestseller The Madness of Grief.
+His debut novel, Murder Before Evensong, was a runaway bestseller.